-How to remove a wall anchor
+How to remove a wall anchor in two steps

-Photo 1: Snap off the collar
+Step 1: Snap off the collar

 Grab, bend and snap the collar of a T-nut head wall anchor with needle-nose pliers to remove it.
 To minimize wall damage, avoid digging the nose of the pliers too wide of the collar.

-Photo 2: Push the anchor through the wall
+Step 2: Push the anchor through the wall

 Push the anchor body into the wall cavity with a nail.
 Repair the wall with patching compound and then paint the spot.